Sheriff’s detectives investigating death of child in Martha Lake neighborhood - NewsBreak

 BELLEVUE, Wash. - A 28-year-old man has pled guilty to controlled substances homicide for causing the overdose death of his friend back in 2020.
 On June 12, 2020, a 26-year-old man took what he thought was a Percocet pill that was sold to him by his friend, 28-year-old Ryuji Kawashima.
 The pill ended up being laced with fentanyl.

-KING COUNTY, Wash. — A body was found following a large fire in unincorporated South King County Thursday.
-The King County Sheriff’s Office is calling the incident a suspicious death investigation.
-Josh Hoffman of PNW Thinline Photography, who shot video of the fire, said firefighters were called to...
+A body was found following a large fire in unincorporated South King County Thursday.
+Josh Hoffman of PNW Thinline Photography, who shot video of the fire, said firefighters were called to the 30800 block of Military Road South at about 1:36 a.m. near Auburn.
+Video showed what appeared to be...

 MyNorthwest.com